-While using Udacity you may encounter only the backdrop it has which is it doesn’t have a dedicated application to host its material and resources.
-Unlike all of its competitors.
+While using Udacity, you may encounter only the backdrop it has, which is that it doesn’t have a dedicated application to host its material and resources, unlike all of its competitors.

 - Lack of Practical Activities

 Udacity does provide a good amount of quizzes and projects in the course of the program.
-But, at some point, it lacks the viability of practical activities.
-With the recent advancement, I would like to see more practical activities being included in the curriculum.
+But, at some point, it needs more practical activities.
+However, with the recent advancement, I would like more practical activities in the curriculum.